Hi, I'm Shannon

 My previously-healthy self was incredibly active and one of the many activities I loved was yoga.
 Over the years, I attempted various classes only to find that they were simply not manageable.
 Sadly, I discovered this experience was also very common for those within the chronic illness community.
 There really wasn’t a yoga practice that catered to our limitations and needs.
 I believe yoga should be for every-body, so I decided to build Nourish for us!

-In 2021, I completed my Yoga Teacher Training Certification through Yoga North International SomaYoga Institute.
-My program focused on adaptive classic poses, therapeutic yoga, and the neuromuscular re-education of somatics.
-Since becoming ill in 2003, I have also taken various courses in mindfulness, breath-work, meditation, Tai Chi, mental health, and management of chronic illness.
+In 2021, I completed my Therapeutic Yoga Teacher Training Certification through Yoga North International SomaYoga Institute.
+My program focused on adaptive classic poses, Therapeutic yoga, and neuromuscular re-education using Somatics.
+Understanding that calming the nervous system is fundamental, in 2023 I furthered my education and become a Restorative Yoga Instructor with Lasater's Relax and Renew® Certification program.
+Over the years I have also taken various courses in mindfulness, breath-work, meditation, Tai Chi, mental health, and management of chronic illness.
 My multi-tiered approach to classes blends aspects of all these practises to provide a rich support system for your body, mind, and spirit.

 My passion is adapting yoga to meet your body where it is at, in order to empower those with chronic health conditions to successfully participate without exacerbating their symptoms.